Remarks by Angel Gurría

 The OECD is working on many fronts, at the multilateral, the national, the regional and the local levels, to help governments achieve more inclusive and sustainable growth.

-Our New Approaches to Economic Challenges (NAEC) and Inclusive Growth Initiatives are working to modernise our economic analysis and recommendations to design better economic and social policies, preventing inequalities cascading down generations.
+Our (NAEC) and Inclusive Growth Initiatives are working to modernise our economic analysis and recommendations to design better economic and social policies, preventing inequalities cascading down generations.
 To build inclusive societies and economies we need “empowering states”.
 This goes beyond providing social safety nets, it is about giving people the skills and resources they need to transform their lives, starting in early childhood.
 This will be vital in helping people adapt to the digital revolution.

 The OECD’s international standards are also helping by levelling the global playing field through improved competition, more responsible business conduct, better corporate governance and more effective tax collection.
 Last June, more than 70 countries and jurisdictions signed the OECD’s multilateral convention on Base Erosion and Profit Shifting (BEPS).
 In September 2017, the first automatic exchanges of tax information (AEOI) began, which has played a key role in raising 85 billion euros so far in increased revenues.